 Cars parked on private property and on the parking lots of surrounding businesses may result in a tow at the owner's expense.

 Disabling of Vehicles by Affixation of a Boot Device

 Three or more outstanding citations or parking on University property after your privileges have been revoked means you are subject to immediate boot.
-A fine of $50 for boot removal, plus all fines and fees owed, must be paid in full at the Office of Parking and Card Services.
+A fine of $50 for boot removal, plus all fines and fees owed, must be paid in full at the Office of Parking, Card and Transportation Services.

 A parking citation may be appealed by filing online.
 To file an appeal, you will: